Non co-adapted couplings of Brownian motions on free, step 2 Carnot groups: Comparison between the first coupling time and the first exit time from a domain

 Thus, the lemma will be proven if we can show that there exists a constant $\tilde{C}$ (not depending on the starting points of the processes or the rank $n$), such that, for any $1\leq j\neq l\leq n$:

 and

 These two results can be seen as a generalisation of \emph{Lemma 4.1} from \cite{banerjee2017coupling} to higher dimensions.
-Although the method is quite similar, it needs some adjustments due to the change of the dimension.
-We give here the detail of the proof for the convenience of the reader and will point the major element needing extra care.
+Although the method is quite similar, it needs some adjustments due to the change of the dimension. {We give here the details of the proof for the convenience of the reader and will point out the major elements needing extra care.}

 As in the case of the Heisenberg group, we want to use the B-D-G Inequality.
 The main difficulty is due to the fact that the coupling is not co-adapted.
 Thus, $\tau_1$ is not a stopping time for the usual filtration induced by $(X_s)_{s}$ and we need to consider an enlarged filtration.
 The second difficulty comes from the fact that the considered processes (or most of them) have to be martingales for this new filtration.